IvanSoregashi/IvanSoregashi/README.md

 [![Header](https://github.com/IvanSoregashi/IvanSoregashi/blob/main/assets/work-in-progress.png)](https://github.com/IvanSoregashi/)
 ## About Me
 I am junior QA Engineer with a passion for improving the quality of the products and user experience.
-Open to new projects and new expiriences, fast learner, hardworking.
+Open to new projects and new expiriences, fast learner, hardworking..

 ## Understanding of code